 The Certificate in Intercultural Communication is open to students from any Faculty at Dalhousie, and welcomes both Canadian and International students.
 It offers the globally-minded student an opportunity to combine academic and experiential learning in order to understand and communicate more effectively with people from cultures different from their own.

 Contact Person: Dr. David T. Matthias

-Location: McCain 3030
+McCain 3030 Location:

-Contact information: 902-494-1440 CIC@dal.ca
+902-494-1440 CIC@dal.ca Contact information:

 Website: dal.ca/cic

 1. Academic components (graduate students may receive advance standing for these components)